 - Technical development:

-Sprint mechanics (drive, projection, posture), COD positions, and reactive agility drills that translate to sport scenarios.
+Sprint mechanics (drive, projection, posture), change of direction positions, and reactive agility drills that translate to sport scenarios.

-- Physical development: Progressive exposure to maximal sprinting (including upright sprinting over 20m+) to build speed safely and effectively.
-Plyometrics are included to grow lower-body power.
+- Physical development: Progressive and regular exposure to sprinting (including upright sprinting over 20m+) to build speed safely and effectively.
+We also incorporate Plyometrics to develop lower body stiffness and power to express force better and reduce the risk of injuries.

-- Objective feedback: Timing and video feedback to coach details, track 10m/20m, and monitor max speed so athletes and parents see progress.
+- Objective feedback: we use Timing Gates and video feedback to coach details, track progress, and monitor max speed so athletes and parents see progress.

 What a session can include